nbhansen/nbhansen.github.io/publications.md

 ---
 layout: page
 title: Publications
+subtitle: All the writing I did over the years
 permalink: /publications/
 ---
 On this page you will find my list of publications - its a bit of a work in progress as I would, over time, like to add preprint versions and DOIs to everything but for now, this is what you get.
 Sorry.